 The highlight of every summer was spending a week on her grandparent’s farm.
 (Short Stories: Guts and Indifference, and Middle Grade Novel: Mom's Good Luck Bra)

-Dana later became an elementary school teacher for emotionally disturbed children.
+Dana later became an elementary school teacher for children with emotional and behavioral difficulties as well as a nurse.

 She has traveled to 33 states and lived in five of them.
-She’s been to many countries around the world: Mexico, Costa Rica, France, Belgium, Romania, Czechoslovakia, Hungary, and the former Soviet Union.
-Dana has also traveled through what is now Ukraine and Georgia.
+She has been to many countries around the world: Mexico, Costa Rica, France, Belgium, Romania, Czechoslovakia, Hungary, Ukraine, Georgia, and the former Soviet Union.